TeskaLabs/splang-docs/docs/language/types.md

 The `any` type is a special type that represents a value that can have any type.

+!!! warning

     The `any` type shouldn't be used as a preferred type because it has an overhead.
     Still, it is rather helpful for typing the dictionary that combines types (e.g. `{str:any}`) and other situations where the type of the value is not known in the compile type.

-The value contained in `any` type is always located in the memory (e.g., pool); for this reason, this type is slower than others, which store value preferably in CPU registers.
+    The value contained in `any` type is always located in the memory (e.g., memory pool); for this reason, this type is slower than others, which store value preferably in CPU registers.

 The `any` is a recursive type; it can contain itself because it contains all other types in the type universe.
 For this reason, it is impossible to calculate the generic or even maximum size of the `any` variable.